jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 The ability to adjust resources to need, and possibly turn some of them off during periods of low usage.
 Examples include the set of servers needed for a service, how many duplicate links are needed to carry high-volume traffic, whether one needs all base stations with overlapping coverage areas to be on, etc.

 ### Motivation

+Outside implementation improvements, dynamic scaling is perhaps the method with most promise for reducing power consumption related environmental impacts.
+Dynamic scaling would not have an impact in situations where there's only a single router, base station, or server serving a particular route, area, or function.
+However, most large systems have significant amount of redundancy and spare capacity.
+Where such capacity can be turned on or off to match the actual need at a given time, significant power consumption reductions can be achieved.

 ### Analysis